-Astronomy Any of five points, stable with respect to gravitational forces and in the orbital plane of two bodies, one of which is much larger than the other.
-A third, smaller body placed at one of these points will remain in equilibrium with respect to the other two bodies.
+(astronomy) Any of five points in the orbital plane of two bodies, one of which is much larger than the other, at which a third, even smaller body will remain in gravitational equilibrium.
+Bodies located at Lagrangian points appear stationary with respect to the larger two bodies.

 A point in space where a small body with negligible mass under the gravitational influence of two large bodies will remain at rest relative to the larger ones.
 In a system consisting of two large bodies (such as the Sun-Earth system or the Moon-Earth system), there are five Lagrangian points (L1 through L5).
 Knowledge of these points is useful in deciding where to position orbiting bodies.

 Origin of lagrangian-point

 - After Comte Joseph Louis Lagrange

 From American Heritage Dictionary of the English Language, 5th Edition